honno/twitter-anew/README.md

 ## TODO

-* Code review is probably necessary 'coz I imagine it's all a bit messy
+* Code review is probably necessary 'coz I imagine it's all a bit messy.
-* Document code that does weird specific things
+* Document code that does weird specific things.
-* Have `addtolist` generate new lists if the `List_MAX` is exceeded
+* Have `addtolist` generate new lists if the `LIST_MAX` is exceeded.
-* Have a more detailed `setup.py`
+* Have a more detailed `setup.py`.
-* Use proper versioning
+* Use proper versioning.
 * Better handling of Twitter's silent throttling?
 Need to think how'd that work

 The above would all be nice, but I'm probably done with this unless folk would ever want to use this heh.
-The utility was definitely important for my own personal use, but really this whole project was a learning experience.
+The utility was important for my own personal use, but really this whole project was a learning experience.

 ## License